Aksel68/AOMUSE-2020-project/README.md

 ```
 db.bind(provider = 'mysql', host = '127.0.0.1', user = '//username//', passwd = '//password//', db = '//database_name//')
 ```
 To execute museScript.py its neccesary to  have three folders in the same directory with the reduced, analysis, and raw files named 'single', 'analysis' and 'raw' respectively.
-At the moment to execute the script, you have to give as input the root directory where are the folders or you can press enter if the script its already in the root directory.
+At the moment to execute the script, you have to give as input the root directory where are the folders, or you can press enter if the script its already in the root directory.
 The script will automatically read the files, create the classes respectively and PonyORM will map those to the MariaDB database.

 ### museRead.py